ICRAR/daliuge-component-template/README.md

-# DALiuGE Component Project Template
+# DALiuGE Components Project Template

-NOTE: This template is based on the excellent work of Bruno Rocha (https://github.com/rochacbruno/python-project-template).

 This project template is the starting point for people who want to develop Python based **components** for the **[DALiuGE](https://daliuge.reqdthedocs.io)** workflow development and execution framework.
 It contains everything to get you started, including project setup, dependency installation and the actual installation procedure into the DALiuGE environment.

+**NOTE: This template is based on the excellent work of Bruno Rocha (https://github.com/rochacbruno/python-project-template).**

 ### HOW TO USE THIS TEMPLATE